British Commonwealth War and Campaign Medals Awarded to New Zealanders - The 1939 - 1945 Star

 The Eligibility Rules for the 1939-1945 Star can be viewed here.

 One clasp, ‘Battle of Britain', was awarded for aircrew who saw service during the Battle of Britain in 1940.
 When ribbons only were worn on military uniform, a gilt rose emblem on the ribbon denoted the award of this clasp.

 A second clasp, the 'Bomber Command' clasp was instituted by the United Kingdom on 26 February 2013.
-Information on the 'Bomber Command' clasp can found on the United Kingdom Ministry of Defence website - see http://www.veterans-uk.info/arctic_star_index.htm
+Information on the 'Bomber Command' clasp can found on the Breaking News page of our website and on the United Kingdom Ministry of Defence website - see http://www.veterans-uk.info/arctic_star_index.htm

 Order of Wear

 The position of this medal in the Wearing of Medals in New Zealand Table can be viewed here.